In for a limited time, Pacific Cod!

 Here is the stats on all the Cod from the Monterey Bay Aquarium

 |SEAFOOD||RATING||MARKET NAMES||WHERE CAUGHT||HOW CAUGHT|

 |Pacific Cod||Alaska Cod, True Cod, Grey Cod||U.S. Pacific||longline, jig and trap|

 |Pacific Cod||Alaska Cod, True Cod, Gray Cod||U.S. Pacific||trawl-caught|

 Avoid Atlantic cod from North America; it has been fished heavily for the past 50 years, resulting in massive population declines.
 Scientists agree that we are now fishing the last 10% of this population.

 Despite strict management in the U.S. and Canada, cod populations remain overfished.
 Canadian populations are so low, that some are listed as endangered or threatened.

 Atlantic cod are groundfish, living along the seafloor at depths up to 1,312 feet (400 meters) on both sides of the Atlantic Ocean.
-Fishermen often catch cod with bottom trawl gear, which involves Trawling damages marine habitats and accidentally catches other life, that is then discarded as unwanted catch. large nets across the seafloor.
+Fishermen often catch cod with bottom trawl gear, which involves dragging large nets across the seafloor.
+Trawling damages marine habitats and accidentally catches other marine life, that is then discarded as unwanted catch.